zed-industries/zed/docs/src/assistant-panel.md

 The OpenAI API key will be saved in your keychain.

-Zed will also use the `OPENAI_API_KEY` environment variable if it's defined.
+Zed will also use the `OPENAI_API_KEY` and `OPENAI_API_END_POINT` environment variable if it's defined.
 If you need to reset your OpenAI API key, focus on the assistant panel and run the command palette action `assistant: reset key`.

 ## Having a conversation